MvanSteenbergen/MappingInstability/README.md

 # Version information

 Julia 1.10.0 was used for the code.
 Detailed package information, included dependencies and version numbers are stored in the manifest.toml file at the bottom of each .jl file.
-These can be read by opening the .jl files in notepad.
+These can be read by opening the .jl files in notepad (not in pluto itself!) under the header PLUTO_MANIFEST_TOML_CONTENTS.
+Note that pluto installs these dependencies itself when opened through the Pluto.jl interface, the user doesn't have to do anything.

 All illustrative diagrams (not plots) were created using draw.io.